shubham007kumar/shubham007kumar/README.md

 ### 💼  Things that I'm currently working on:

-* FrontEnd using React
+* Backend using Spring Boot.
-* Backend using java.
+* Frontend using React.

 ### Challenges that I’m currently challenging myself:
 I've realized the importance of staying updated in our rapidly evolving world.
 That's why I've dedicated this time to delve deeper into my knowledge, particularly focusing on mastering Low-Level Design (LLD) and High-Level Design (HLD)

+* Read: LLD and HLD articles daily.
 * Learn to code: 2-3 hours a day with no distraction
-* Read: LLD and HLD articles daily.

  ### Languages and Tools: <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 ![Spring Boot](https://img.shields.io/badge/-Spring_Boot-black?style=flat-square&logo=springboot)